carteakey/whatsapp-mcp/README.md

 ## Usage

 Once connected, you can interact with your WhatsApp contacts through Claude, leveraging Claude's AI capabilities in your WhatsApp conversations.

+**Prerequisites for usage:**
+1. The WhatsApp bridge must be running in a terminal (`go run main.go` in the whatsapp-bridge directory)
+2. Claude Desktop must be open and connected to the MCP server
+3. You must have completed the initial WhatsApp authentication (QR code scan)

 ### MCP Tools